Salix glaucosericea

 Salix glaucosericea, common name silky willow or Alpine grey willow, is a species of flowering plant in the Salicaceae family.
 Some authorities consider it a synonym of Salix glauca var. villosa, which is found in western North America.

 Description

 Salix glaucosericea can reach a height of 75–125 cm.
 This plant usually develop into a large shrub.
 The yellow-green, simple leaves are lanceolate, entire and petiolate.
 Like all willows this species is dioecious.
 Flowers bloom from June to July.

 Distribution

 It is present in mountains of Europe (France, Switzerland, Austria, Italy and the Alps).

 Habitat

-This species can be found at elevation of 900–2000 m above sea level.
+This species can be found on acidic mountain soils at elevations over 1800 m above sea level.